yazdanimehrdad1/dealers-app/Readme.md

 Notes:

+Run Instruction:
+1-  Input local variable in .env file as follows.
+The .env file is in server folder
+    - MONGODB_URL = mongodb+srv://username:mongodbpassword@cluster0.xjfvd.mongodb.net/?retryWrites=true&w=majority
+    - DB_NAME= customer
+    - PORT=8000
+2-  Move to server directory : cd server
+3-  Run server : nmp start
+4-  Move to client directory: cd client
+5-  Run react : expo start
+6-  select the preferred  simulator (press i for ios) 7-  *Note the Customer detail and customer edit are only accecible from the links provided (not from bottom tabs)

 The code is to fulfill the requirements of the assignment described below.
 Functional Requirements:
 1-  Create a mobile application (preferred in react native) with 2 tab navigation.